Disneyland… Knotts Berry Farm… South Coast Plaza?

 South Coast Plaza and the Arts

-South Coast Plaza was initially designed to be retail-centric love letter to the Segerstrom family’s love of art.
+South Coast Plaza was initially designed to be a retail-centric love letter to the Segerstrom family’s love of art.
 The shopping center is a wonder of modern design.
 The original I. Magnin wing sprang from the planning desk of famed architect Frank Gehry, and the plaza garden designed by sculptor Isamu Naguchi won international awards (you can still enjoy it today).

 South Coast Plaza continues the Segerstrom tradition of hosting art shows, art installations, concerts, and fashion shows to the present day.
 The nearby Segerstrom Center for the Arts is a gorgeous place to take in world-class shows, concerts, and recitals.

 World class culture and art plus world class shopping should equal world class food, and South Coast Plaza doesn’t disappoint.

 There are over 30 eateries here, from classic diner fare to Asian fusion, casual to fine dining.
 Like the rest of South Coast Plaza, diners here are spoiled for choice.
 Try Din Tai Fung’s famous Taiwanese food, or fresh udon made from imported Japanese ingredients at Marugame Udon.